hmfaysal/hmfaysal-omega-theme/_posts/2014-05-01-Data-Gateway-Quo-Vadis.md

 > [*Sir Malcolm Campbell at the wheel of the "Bluebird", with crowd, 1926 - 1936*](https://www.flickr.com/photos/powerhouse_museum/4361739736/in/photolist-f2oiZ4-7vxx3s-7vkBB4-eKym1q-6NMyCU-dyjJV4-bTcAUB-8mhe7Z-8mhe7F-9WhoVE-7Dr4gf-4ibmrd-6rWQji-eg1Dav-bDur4B-cA7kbf-dLENKZ-4ibCDd-bpw2WQ-4i7fqz-4i95Hx-e5aewZ-dMAExi-a5PWpk-e5aemp-4i8wGp-9qQzN6-cA7jyQ-g5ruVC-8cGJV2-bzn2R8-cyfd7h-eR3bib-9P3pbw-cyf73E-g7akj2-eg2rGR-9NZymR-n1dZ8E-4TqC9T-dAbXuq-n1cmng-4i8AgZ-dJVWAR-fpM2sX-fpM2NX-dB2V7g-do6DYL-e6E3Yy-ceFtvy/)

 I chose this image because it shows a work in progress, a community, and a beast of a machine.
-The data gateway finds itself perhaps far, far way from being a beast of a service, but it certainly shows a lot of potential.
+The data gateway finds itself perhaps far, far way from being a beast of a service, but it certainly is a work in progress and shows a lot of potential for communities reliant on data-intensive science.

 In previous posts, I discussed our work on developing a gateway which could provide the functioanality that the H3ABioNet project needed to ingest data into a staging area easily, from collaborators around the world.
 We discussed various options, front-end user tools, web interfaces, back-end and CLI tools, *etc*